 Community College of Philadelphia offers more than 70 associate’s degree, academic and proficiency certificate programs.
 Recent graduates continue to strengthen Philadelphia's local economy and workforce—89 percent of recent graduates who were working at a job eight months after graduating from the College were employed in the Philadelphia metro area.
 The College enables students to embark on a smart path to a bachelor’s degree program, with transfer agreements and partnerships to assist in the transition.

 We offer a wide range of scholarships to assist students paying tuition at the College or a four-year institution.
 To accommodate a wide range of students, we offer day, evening and weekend classes on our Main Campus and at our three Regional Centers.
 Online and hybrid courses and degree programs provide even more flexibility when pursuing a college education.

-Businesses and professionals look to our Corporate Solutions unit for specialized services, such as customized workforce training, certification training, professional development workshops and onsite degree programs.
+Businesses and professionals look to Corporate Solutions for specialized services, such as customized workforce training, certification training, professional development workshops and onsite degree programs.
 For those that want to get involved, athletics and campus life initiatives give students learning and leadership experience outside of the classroom.